said-tojiboev/formalization_effect/README.md

 ## Research Background

 This project replicates and extends the core findings of Assenova & Sorenson (2017), *"Legitimacy and the Benefits of Firm Formalization,"* using firm-level data from the **World Bank Enterprise Surveys** for five Central Asian countries: **Uzbekistan, Kazakhstan, Kyrgyzstan, Tajikistan, and Turkmenistan**.
+The survey data were collected between **2023 and 2024**, offering recent insights into firm behavior in transition economies.

 While the original paper examined how firm registration (formalization) influences outcomes such as **employment** and **sales**, this study expands that analysis in two important ways: